John Sanders

 What skills is John Sanders known for?

-John Sanders has skills like Matlab, Finite Element Analysis, Numerical Analysis, Mathematica, Research, Fortran, Data Analysis, Physics, Statistics, Teaching, Tutoring, Pro Engineer.
+John Sanders is listed with skills including Matlab, Finite Element Analysis, Numerical Analysis, Mathematica, Research, Fortran, Data Analysis, and Physics.

-Not the John Sanders you were looking for?
+Check these profiles if this is not the John Sanders you were looking for.